madprops/airc/README.md

 ## Usage <a name="usage"></a>

-The bot should join the irc channel(s) automatically some seconds after starting the program.
+The bot should join the irc channels automatically some seconds after starting the program.

 Depending on the irc network it might take a while.

+In Libera it might be something like 15 seconds or so.

 ---